poonchuanan/tp/docs/UserGuide.md

 ### 4.2.1 Adding an exercise entry

-Adds an exercise entry with its respective calories to the list.
+Want to add an exercise entry?
+This features solves it by adding an exercise entry with its respective calories to the list.

 Format: `add e/ **EXERCISE_DESCRIPTION** c/ **CALORIE_COUNT** <d/ **DATE**>`